 Grasslands with short grass, usually cropped by animals.
 More common on the moors of Scotland and Wales, fairly rare in England and Ireland.

-The Crimson Waxcap, pictured, is very similar but has a greasier feeling, deeper red cap and the stem is usually more cylindrical without the twists and folds.
+The Crimson Waxcap (Hygrocybe punicea), pictured, is very similar but has a greasier feeling, deeper red cap and the stem is usually more cylindrical without the twists and folds.

-The Scarlet Waxcap is smaller with a thinner stem and red flesh.
+The Scarlet Waxcap (Hygrocybe coccinea) is smaller with a thinner stem and red flesh.

-The Blackening Waxcap is smaller and the flesh will dicolour black when bruised or even just touched.
+The Blackening Waxcap (Hygrocybe conica) is smaller and the flesh will dicolour black when bruised or even just touched.

 Waxcaps are becoming fairly rare due to loss of habitat so they should only be eaten when found in profusion and some mushrooms should always be left behind.
 The mushroom I used for the flesh image was picked from a moor in Wales where I find quite a few each year, some of them already uprooted, probably by sheep.